 Downtown Office Incentive (DOI) Job Growth Incentive (JGI) Jobs Creation Tax Credit (JCTC) Structure Financial payment equal to a percentage of local income tax withholding on eligible new jobs.
 Financial payment equal to a percentage of local income tax withholding on eligible new jobs.
 Non-refundable tax credit equal to a percentage of local income tax withholding on eligible new jobs, applied against net profits tax.
 The credit's usefulness depends on firms' municipal net profits tax liability.
-Rate Automatic 50% Typically 25%, with a 5-10% incremental credit for resident hiring Generally 60 % Term Up to 8 years, depending on jobs created and lease length.
+Rate Automatic 50% Automatic 25%, with a 5-10% incremental credit for resident hiring Generally 60 % Term Up to 8 years, depending on jobs created and lease length.
 To realize 8-year term, firm must create at least 400 jobs.
-Typically 5 years, depending on jobs created and lease length.
+Up to 8 years , depending on jobs created and lease length.
 To realize 8-year term, firm must create at least 400 jobs.
 Generally 7 years Purpose Create new Downtown jobs and strengthen office market by offsetting higher parking and leasing costs.
 Program is limited to firms using office space.
 Create new jobs outside Downtown.
 Designed to fill gap that existed between DOI and JCTC and increase competitiveness of locations outside Downtown.
 Create new jobs across City.
-Other Regs. net new 10 jobs must be created over
+Other Reqs.
+Firms must meet with the Central We net new 10 jobs must be created over orkforce Investment Corporation to ever ow that the incentive is a major factor aluate employment opportunities for